cuatrosr/car-renting-javafx/README.md

 ## <b>_Functionalities_</b> 📱📹

-_You can check out all the functionalities of the program with images of the app [here](https://github.com/cuatrosr/car-renting-javafx/blob/master/resources/Car%20Rentig.pdf)_<br>
+_You can check out all the functionalities of the program with images of the app [here](https://github.com/cuatrosr/car-renting-javafx/blob/master/resources/docs/Entregas/Car%20Renting%20V1.pdf)_<br>

+_You can check the actual functionalities of the software already programed [here](https://github.com/cuatrosr/car-renting-javafx/blob/master/resources/docs/Entregas/Car%20Renting%20V2.pdf)_<br>

 ## <b>_Expressions of Gratitude_</b> 🎁